nipraxis/jupyterhub/kubernetes.md

 Clusters contain virtual machines, called *nodes*.

 The cluster has a defined set of managing processes, collectively known as the *control plane*.

 A *node* contains *pods*.
-In standard use, a *pod* is a wrapper around a single container, such as a Docker container.
+In standard use, a *pod* is a wrapper around a single container, such as a Docker container, but more advanced use places more than one container in a pod.
 Pods in the same node can talk to each other.

 ## More detail overview